-Can I pass schizophrenia on to my children?
+"Can I pass schizophrenia on to my children?"

 My boyfriend has schizophrenia and I do not.
 If we have a baby could we pass his disease on to our children?
 Should we talk to someone about this before having kids.

 Rather multiple genetic factors together with environmental factors come together to determine whether or not the condition will develop.
 Rates of schizophrenia are definitely higher in children born to parents who have schizophrenia.
 However, having a parent who is schizophrenic does not in any way guarantee that you will go on to be schizophrenic yourself.
 In fact, children born to schizophrenics probably only have about a 10% chance of going on to develop schizophrenia themselves.
 If the possibility of having a child who will go on to develop schizophrenia is frightening to you, or if you have more questions about the genetics of schizophrenia, then you may want to consider talking to your boyfriend's psychiatrist.
 They will be able to answer your questions and give you additional guidance as you try to decide how best to plan for having a family.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.